Ntropic/kronbinations/README.md

 ```

 ### Tricks
 You can use `k.tqdm(iterator)` in subloops which will lead to subiterations getting recognized und updated in the progress bar.
+NEW: `k.p_tqdm` can be used for parallel loop execution.

 ## Authors:
 By Michael Schilling